mendelevich/thankview-frontend/README.md

 1. Run `npm start`
 2. Go to [http://localhost:3000](http://localhost:3000) in your browser.

-The code I wrote can be found:
+The code I wrote can be found in:

 > `/src`
 >